pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

             v = await downloadFallbackData(url)
         return await processDataInWorker(v)

 Quite different!
-It's not only about the braces: the Python code here reads like normal, synchronous code (with an added `async` and a few `await`s).
+The Python code here reads like normal, synchronous code (with an added `async` and a few `await`s).
+It's also handling exceptions using using a mechanism that is standard in many languages.
 But I'm here to convince you that those two snippets are actually equivalent.
 The main reason why they are is that Python's asyncio and JavaScript made the same choices.

 # The goal: not waiting for I/O